nategreco/CarND-Traffic-Sign-Classifier-Project/writeup/README.md

 ![Internet samples][image3]

 The first image, no entry, could be a challenge due to both the skew of the sign (due to perspective of the photo), and the outline of another sign on the backside of it.
-The beware of ice/snow sign may also be an issue due to some pixelation of the snowflake graphic as well as a watermark thats ontop of the image.
+The beware of ice/snow sign may also be an issue due to some pixelation of the snowflake graphic (after resizing) as well as a watermark ontop of the image.
 The yield sign also has a watermark on it which adds some noise to the image, however, the simple and unique geometry of the yield sign should make it easy for the model to distinguish from others.
+I expect the right-of-way and speed limit signs to be easy to recognize due to direct on perspective and little noise in the image.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.